AKASH-PRASAD7/Specch-recognition-/Readme.md

-This is Web application for rescognising audio converting audio to text
+#This is Web application for recognising audio
+ it converts audio to text